wllclngn/School/Graduate-School/CIS657/FINAL/XINU SIM/README.md

 - **Template-Based Generation**: Generates all required headers and simulation scaffolding from templates in the `templates/` directory.
 - **Modular Architecture**: Each key function is in its own module (`generator.py`, `compiler.py`, `makefile_parser.py`, `utils/`).
 - **Cross-Platform**: Runs identically on Windows, Linux, and macOS.
+Additional compatibility logic for Windows (path separators, `.exe` outputs, MinGW-w64 support, and more).
 - **No Stubs/Facades**: All actions are real; the system never prints or logs actions it hasn't performed.

 ### Compilation